vtphan/fmic/README.md

 	idx := fmic.CompressedIndex(sequence_of_bytes, 10)
 ```

 Create an FM index with compression ratio 10.
-Larger the compression ratios result in linearly smaller indexes and linearly longer search.
+Larger compression ratios result in linearly smaller indexes and linearly longer search.

 ## Save the index